Vector Faculty Member

 - Excellence in research at the highest international level, indicated by high-impact publications and research awards/honours.

-- Past and/or ongoing engagement with the Vector Institute and the extent to which research and expertise will strengthen and support the vision and mission of the Vector Institute.
+- Potential for future impact and strategic importance of application areas in the strategic research priorities described above and the extent to which their research and expertise will strengthen and support the vision and mission of the Vector Institute.